Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Proposed method

 EEND-GLA is optimized using both global- and local-attractor-based losses as in \autoref{eq:both_loss}, and we can use not only local attractors but also global attractors for inference.
 Although local-attractor-based inference can deal with an arbitrary number of speakers, we found that global-attractor-based inference performs better when the number of speakers is low because it is trained in a fully supervised manner.
 Therefore, we use the results from global and local attractors depending on the estimated number of speakers.
 Assume that EEND-GLA is trained on mixtures each of which contains at most $N$ speakers.
 If the estimated number of speakers using global attractors is less than $N$, we use the inference results based on global attractors.
-However, if it is equal to or larger than $N$, we use the inference results based on local attractors.
+If it is equal to or larger than $N$, we use the inference results based on local attractors.
+In this paper, the value of $N$ is set to four based on the simulated datasets we used for training, which are detailed in \autoref{sec:experimental_settings}.
+Even after the domain adaptation with real datasets with a larger number of speakers, we keep the value of $N$ unchanged during inference.